flexflow/FlexFlow/SERVE.md

 FlexFlow Serve is still under active development.
 We currently focus on the following tasks and strongly welcome all contributions from bug fixes to new features and extensions.

 * AMD benchmarking.
 We are actively working on benchmarking FlexFlow Serve on AMD GPUs and comparing it with the performance on NVIDIA GPUs.
-* Chatbot prompt templates and Multi-round conversations
-* Support for FastAPI server
-* Integration with LangChain for document question answering

 ## Acknowledgements
 This project is initiated by members from CMU, Stanford, and UCSD.
 We will be continuing developing and supporting FlexFlow Serve.
 Please cite FlexFlow Serve as: